nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## **Known issues**

-- **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The solution is to delete the `preferences.json` file created by the application before running the application again.
+- If you are **using multiple screens** and you move the application to a secondary screen, a part of the GUI may appear "off-screen" if you later choose to switch back to your primary screen. <br>
+  To resolve this, you can delete the `preferences.json` file that was created, before running the application again.
+This file is located in the same folder as the application jar file.

 --------------------------------------------------------------------------------------------------------------------